 Types of damages covered under comprehensive auto insurance

-- Natural disasters: storms, tornadoes, hurricanes, earthquakes, hailstorms
+- Natural disasters, including storms, tornadoes, hurricanes, earthquakes and hailstorms

 - Vandalism and theft

 - Damage from impacts with animals, such as a deer